 WHO IS A GOOD CANDIDATE FOR DENTAL IMPLANTS

 To be a good candidate for dental implants, you need to have sufficient bone in the area where the tooth or teeth are missing.
 You also need to have healthy gums which will support the implants.
 If the bone is insufficient, your dentist might suggest a bone grafting procedure to help build up the bone volume.

 Implants require enough space in the jaw, and if your upper jaw is too close to your sinuses, dental implants might not be the best option.
 The problem, however, can be solved with a sinus lift.

-At Amaya Dental, our team of dentists can offer the best dental implants Miami has available, and they will be able to guide you on which procedure is the best for you after giving you a thorough oral examination.
+At Amaya Dental, our team of dentists can offer the best dental implants, and they will be able to guide you on which procedure is the best for you after giving you a thorough oral examination.
 X-rays of your jaw will also be taken so that the dentists can get a better idea of your bone structure before going ahead with any procedure.

 WHAT TO EXPECT DURING A DENTAL IMPLANT